Introduction to Ratchet Straps

 How do I know if my ratchet straps are worn out and need replacement?

-Yes, if you notice fraying, cuts, or any signs of significant wear on the straps, it’s best to replace them to ensure safety during use.
+Look for fraying, cuts, or any signs of significant wear on the straps; replacing them is essential for safety.

 What is the weight limit for ratchet straps?